Roger-Parkinson-EHP/dev-experience/agentic-tools/speech-to-text/README.md

 # Speech-to-Text (WhisperFlow)

-Local speech-to-text using OpenAI Whisper.
+Local speech-to-text using OpenAI Whisper (faster-whisper).
 Press a hotkey, speak, and text is pasted into your active window.

+## Privacy

+- **100% Local**: All transcription happens on your machine using faster-whisper
+- **No Cloud**: Audio never leaves your computer
+- **No Training**: Your voice data is never used to train models
+- **No Account Required**: Works completely offline after initial setup

 ## Features

 - **Hotkey activation**: Ctrl+Shift+Space to start/stop recording
+- **Streaming transcription**: Processes audio in real-time during recording
 - **Auto-mute**: System audio mutes during recording
 - **Auto-paste**: Transcribed text pastes automatically
-- **Local processing**: All transcription happens on your machine
+- **Custom vocabulary**: Add domain-specific terms for better recognition
 - **HAL 9000 UI**: Visual indicator when recording

 ## Setup